 Even with this passage in mind, Amelia continued to keep in touch with her mother-in-law.
 She said,

-“Our family sent cards on her birthday, gifts for the holidays, called her on a regular basis, and visited her as much as we thought wise.
+“Our family sent cards on her birthday, and gifts for the holidays.
+We called her on a regular basis, and visited her as much as we thought wise.
 When we went to see her, we tried to keep her limitations in mind.
-Since she was used to being alone, we knew that bringing small children into her home made her nervous.
-She worried about her knickknacks getting broken, so we decided it was best if we met in a more ‘child friendly’ environment.
+Since she was used to being alone, we knew that bringing small children into her homemade her nervous.
+She worried about her knickknacks getting broken.
+So we decided it was best if we met in a more ‘child friendly’ environment.
 The McDonald’s playground became a comfortable spot for a short, noisy visit.
 The children could eat, play, and make messes, and it didn’t harm our relationship.
 Sometimes we would choose to meet at a local park.
-There she was free to watch the children play without concern for her flower garden, her pets, or her possessions.”
+There she was free to watch the children play.
+And there was no concern for her flower garden, her pets, or her possessions.”

 This daughter-in-law must be commended for her unselfish efforts at bridging the in-law gap.
 Much to her credit, she had learned that “keeping her distance” physically didn’t necessitate cutting the mother-in-law off from their love.